 A Competition for the Brave

-Unlike modern horse racing events, the rules during these two races are a lot more flexible and less strict.
+Unlike modern horse racing events, as with Unibet Euro eu, the rules during these two races are a lot more flexible and less strict.
 The two races begin at 7:30 pm and 7 pm respectively, signalled by the release of a loud explosion.
 The race then covers three laps around the dirt tracks of the Piazza del Campo, while thousands of people watch in anticipation.
 The race is known for its level of danger and raucousness.
 Jockeys may use whips to distract other horses and their riders on the track.
 The procedure of the race is also different from that of the usual, seen in other destinations.
 Rather than all horses being released at the same time, nine of the horses are held back, until the tenth one enters at a later, usually strategically timed, stage.